Jeff Bezos’s secretive space venture launches a rocket to the edge of space for the first time in months

 In August, Blue Origin delivered a full-scale mock-up of the spacecraft to NASA’s Johnson Space Center for testing and astronaut training.
 Last month, the lander cleared its first major development milestone, called a “systems requirement review,” a key step that allows the companies to move forward with the lander’s design.

 The activity comes as Blue Origin is readying for human flight on New Shepard, named for Alan Shepard, the first American in space.
 It is an arduous process that has slowed development.
 The timeline also has been hampered by the coronavirus pandemic.
-During a broadcast of Tuesday’s mission, Joel Eby, Blue Origin’s creative director, said the company has been “been working very hard to verify the system and have just a couple more flights before we start to put humans on board.”
+During a broadcast of Tuesday’s mission, Joel Eby, Blue Origin’s creative director, said the company has been “working very hard to verify the system and have just a couple more flights before we start to put humans on board.”

 Tuesday’s flight, the first of New Shepard since December, had no passengers but did carry 12 payloads about 66 miles high, just past the edge of space, including a system, developed by NASA, designed to help spacecraft land precisely on the moon.